-Bedrooms trends are here for 2022, and give us an opportunity to create sanctuary-style spaces at home.
-It seems that, for next year, bedrooms are a cocoon to envelope yourself in for sleep at the end of a working day, or simply just a room to unwind and rest in with a good book, or a relaxing radio programme that’s safely tucked away from the rest of the household.
+Bedrooms trends are here for 2024, and give us an opportunity to create sanctuary-style spaces at home.
+It seems that, for next year, bedrooms are a cocoon to envelop yourself in for sleep at the end of a working day, or simply just a room to unwind and rest in with a good book, or a relaxing radio programme that’s safely tucked away from the rest of the household.

 Bedrooms shouldn’t necessarily just be seen as ‘function’ spaces - somewhere to simply shove a bed and shut-eye for a few hours every night.
 Instead, they are an opportunity to create another world away from the rest of the house and the - potentially busy - household.

 "“We’re seeing natural materials, and, in particular, light and neutral spaces, inspiring bedroom design for 2024," says Jenna Choate and Marianna Ugarte, founders of design agency Interior Fox.
 “You might have existing items items at home which could be updated or upcycled fairly easily in order to fit with these themes.
 A chest of drawers can be painted - a bedroom chair can be updated in a neutral or tactile fabric.”

 Bedrooms can be deeply personal spaces, character reflective if you like, ones that call for maximum design style, and a space where you can really exercise your design ideas.
 With that in mind, we’ve scoured the 2024 interior design trends to bring you some of the latest and chicest bedroom ideas which are proving mighty popular in the interiors industry.